Juvenal, the Roman Poet, provides us with a few quotes that easily to our own troubled times.

 In Satire 6, concerned about the infidelity of wives, he toys with the idea of keeping a wife under the watch of guards.
 But he reasonably wonders, “Who shall watch the watchmen themselves?”
 Who can promise one’s own guards may not be the ones bedding his wife?

-Considering the various abuses of the FBI in our own time – colluding with the Democrats to create the demon of “white supremacy”, or to never admit the origins of the “Pee Dossier” – the quote applies neatly.
+Considering the various cases of abuse of the FBI in our own time – colluding with the Democrats to create the demon of “white supremacy”, or to never admit the origins of the “Pee Dossier” – the quote applies neatly.
 Who indeed watches over the FBI?
 Who holds to account those in charge of watching us?

 More spice can be found in Satire 3.
 The poet notices late-1st-century Rome’s “diversity” and does not like it.
 He complains about Syrian whores, strange Syrian musical instruments, and Syrian barbarous behavior in the streets of Rome, where once the noble Quirites and Patricians had serenely walked about.
 He thus observes: